-Boy Meets World is an inexplicably beloved show from the TGIF lineup, although I can’t see why: it’s cheesy, preachy, and worst of all cringey.
-I don’t know if that makes it a really good and accurate show about being a teenager or an awful one; my teenage years are abysmally cringe-inducing when looking back on them so I guess that makes it good?
+Boy Meets World is an inexplicably beloved show from the TGIF lineup, although I can’t see why: it’s cheesy, preachy, and worst of all cringe-inducing.
+I don’t know if that makes it a really good and accurate show about being a teenager or an awful one.
+My teenage years are abysmally cringe-inducing when looking back on them so I guess that makes it good?

 I honestly disliked this show when it was on: I was a few years younger than the protagonist and still thought he was a dork.
 Also, something about Ben Savage’s face angers me.
 He looks like he should be a 70-year-old man hanging out at an off-track betting parlor instead of a teenage kid.
 His hair looks like it was bought out of a vending machine.
-I realize I’m devolving into ad hominem attacks, but this is a humor site (I think) and there’s nothing easier than to make fun of somebody’s looks.
+I realize I’m devolving into ad hominem attacks, but this is a humor article (I think?) and there’s nothing easier than to make fun of somebody else’s looks.

 Season 5 Episode 18 – “If You Can’t Be With The One You Love…”

-So we get the credit sequence with the gang sitting on a park bench and riding bikes and doing other goofy shit while Brian “I’m a musical genius” Wilson’s “Boy Meets World” theme song plays.
-This was a low period in Wilson’s career and doing the theme song to this show proves it.
+So we get the credit sequence with the gang sitting on a park bench and riding bikes and doing other pointless good-natured shit while Brian “I’m a musical genius” Wilson’s “Boy Meets World” theme song plays.
+This was a low period in Wilson’s career, and doing the theme song to this show is a pretty good barometer of where it was at.
 Anyway, the title sequence makes them look like a sub-par Friends and it thankfully finishes on one of Wilson’s trademark harmonies.

-Shawn relays to Corey that because he’s being such a pathetic bastard he’s not invited to some stupid party that’s happening that weekend.
-Corey says it’s probably an oversight and Shawn says that nobody wants to be around “Corey The Downer” which is a nickname I hope sticks to him.
-Shawn says in fact, I’ve had enough of your wah-wah’ing and gets up and splits, leaving Corey looking sad and more unattractive than ever.
+Shawn gives Corey the hot shit: he’s being such a pathetic bastard that he’s not invited to some stupid party that’s happening that weekend.
+Corey says it’s probably an oversight and Shawn says that nobody wants to be around “Corey The Downer,” which is a nickname I hope sticks.
+Shawn says in fact, I’ve had enough of your tears and splits, leaving Corey looking sad and more unattractive than ever.

 Reminds me of me only with less available handsomeness.